Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

-The argumentation of \cite{goldin2014} and other studies is related to the fact that women are more likely to interrupt their work life because of having children and because of a greater responsibility in child rearing.
+The argumentation of \cite{goldin2014} and other studies is related to the fact that women are more likely to interrupt their work life because of having children and a greater responsibility in child rearing.
 Using data on actual labor market experience, \cite{blau2016} emphasize the role of work life interruptions for the wage gap.
-In general, the effect of interruptions is relatively difficult to assess in empirical studies due to data limitations on actual labor market experience in many data sets.
+In general, the effect of interruptions is relatively difficult to assess in empirical studies due to limitated availability of actual labor market experience in many data sets.
 Moreover, explanations in favor of a ``family'' or ``motherhood penalty'' \citep{waldfogel1998, siglerushton2007} have been proposed and confirmed empirically implying that mothers tend to experience larger wage gaps than women without children.
-Recent studies assess the dynamics of the motherhood penalty over women's work history, mainly using administrative data from Scandinavian countries \citep{kleven2018, angelov2016, albrecht2018}).
-An interesting study by \cite{butikofer2018} focuses on the motherhood penalty in high-paying jobs in Norway and assesses differences across four occupational categories.
-The analysis is based on the flexibility argumentation of \cite{goldin2014} and finds greater motherhood penalties in less flexible occupations.
+Recent studies, which mainly use administrative data from Scandinavian countries, assess the dynamics of the motherhood penalty over women's working history \citep{kleven2018, angelov2016, albrecht2018}.
+A recently pubilshed study by \cite{butikofer2018} focuses on the motherhood penalty in high-paying jobs in Norway and assesses differences across four occupational categories.
+The analysis is based on the flexibility argumentation of \cite{goldin2014} and finds an association of greater motherhood penalties and occupations with lower flexibility.

-Moreover, behavioral explanations suggest that psychological attributes and norms, e.g., weak preferences for competition and negotiations, cause gender differences in wages, e.g., \cite{mueller2006, manning2008}.
-However, \cite{blau2016} conclude that these explanations cannot explain a large fraction of the gender wage gap and that further empirical (non-laboratory) evidence with stronger external validity is needed to assess the importance of these theories.
+Furthermore, behavioral explanations suggest that psychological attributes and norms, for example weak preferences for competition and negotiations, cause gender differences in wages \citep{mueller2006, manning2008}.
+However, \cite{blau2016} conclude that these explanations cannot explain a large fraction of the gender wage gap and that further empirical non-laboratory evidence with stronger external validity is required to assess the importance of these theories.